MaitriVaghela/character-level-language-model-mlp/README.md

 A character-level language model built with a Multi-Layer Perceptron (MLP) that predicts the next character in a sequence given a fixed context window of 3 previous characters.
 Implemented in PyTorch on a names dataset.

-> Inspired by Andrej Karpathy's *makemore* series on building language models from scratch.

 ---